rouevalar/kova/README.md

 **Failed campaigns refund with interest.** If the goal is not reached, every donor gets their principal back plus their proportional share of whatever the pool earned.
 This has never existed in fundraising before.

 **Withdrawals are instant.** One transaction, under a second, anywhere USDC is accepted.
 No bank transfer.
-No 5-day wait.
+No waiting five days.
 No country restrictions.

 **Privacy is real.** Donors can contribute without their wallet address appearing in the donor list.
 The campaign owner sees the total.
 The individual is not exposed.